 Members are eligible for full retirement benefits at age 60 with five or more years of actual or reciprocal service or at any age with 28 or more years of credited service.
-Members with 25 years of actual or reciprocal service who have not attained age 60 may receive an annuity reduced by 5/12 of 1% (7/1/16-3/31/17) or 6/12 of 1% (4/1/17-6/30/17) multiplied by the number of months by which the early retirement precedes the earlier of (1) completion of 28 years of credited service or (2) attainment of age 60.
-The normal retirement benefit, paid monthly, is determined based on (1) the member's final average salary (effective April 1, 1998, computed using highest three years' salary) and (2) the number of years of service.
+Members with 25 years of actual or reciprocal service who have not attained age 60 may receive an annuity reduced by 10/12 of 1% multiplied by the number of months by which the early retirement precedes the earlier of (1) completion of 28 years of credited service or (2) attainment of age 60.
+The normal retirement benefit, paid monthly, is determined based on (1) the member's final average salary (effective July 1, 2018, computed using the average of the annual salaries paid during the period of 5 years of credited service producing the highest annual average) and (2) the number of years of service.
+For active members as of 6/30/2018, a benchmark 3-year FAS was established as a minimum FAS.